andrei0000/food-trucks/README.md

 Build and run the [client project](https://github.com/andrei0000/food-trucks-client):

-Define url to server application by setting the value for `SERVER_URL` property from `src/app.config.js` file.
+Define url to server application by setting the value (host and port) for `SERVER_URL` property from `src/app.config.js` file.
 ```
 npm install
 npm run build:prod